10 Reasons for Bedwetting: Why It’s Okay

 7 million kids age 3 and up in the United States still sometimes wet the bed, according to the National Kidney Foundation.
-Knowing your child is not the only child wetting his bed at night is bound to make you feel a little bit better.
+Knowing your child is not the only child wetting their bed at night is bound to make you feel a little bit better.
 And it also makes your child feel better.
-Experts say talking to your child and making him realize he's not alone when it comes to nighttime wetting is a great way to boost self-esteem.
+Experts say talking to your child and making them realize they’re not alone when it comes to nighttime wetting is a great way to boost self-esteem.

-According to the American Academy of Pediatrics (AAP), the main reasons children wet the bed at night include having a bladder that has not developed enough to hold urine for a full night, and not yet being able to realize that the bladder is full so they can wake up and use the toilet.
-That said, a child’s nighttime wetting often stops as her body grows and matures.
-The AAP reports that by the teen years, most kids will have stopped nighttime wetting, and only one in 100 adults experiences nighttime wetting.
+According to the American Academy of Pediatrics (AAP), the main reasons children wet the bed at night include having a bladder that has not developed enough to hold urine for a full night and not yet being able to realize that the bladder is full so they can wake up and use the toilet.
+That said, a child’s nighttime wetting often stops as their body grows and matures.
+The AAP reports that by the teen years most kids will have stopped nighttime wetting, and only one in 100 adults experiences nighttime wetting.

 Different management techniques work for different kids and their families.
 What may work for one child may not be right for yours.
-Keep trying different solutions until you and your child find one that works.4.
-It runs in the family.
+Keep trying different solutions until you and your child find one that works.

 Most children who wet the bed have at least one parent or close relative who also experienced nighttime wetting as a child.
 In fact, a good indicator of when a child will stop wetting the bed is often when the adult relative stopped wetting.

-If you wet the bed as a child, sharing your experience with your child can help her feel better about wetting.
-Your child will feel more “normal” when she hears that other children — especially a relative — wet the bed once, too.
+If you wet the bed as a child, sharing your experience with your child can help them feel better about wetting.
+Your child will feel more “normal” when they hear that other children — especially a relative — wet the bed once, too.

 If your child has stopped nighttime wetting for several months and then starts wetting again suddenly, this could be caused by what is known as secondary enuresis, which can often be brought about by stress.
 A physician will be able to determine the cause of secondary enuresis and offer treatment advice.

 Support is an essential part of managing nighttime wetting.
-Finding information and advice from other parents can help you deal with the stress and frustration you may be feeling.8.
-It can give you and your child a way to connect.
+Finding information and advice from other parents can help you deal with the stress and frustration you may be feeling.
+Check out the Goodnites Parent to Parent network on Facebook to meet other parents like you.